Zandirin/Aurora/README.md

 - A small footer containing links to social media
 - Contains a credit signature linking to developer's website (my github)
 - On medium sized screens, also contains navigation links
+- This section helps the user to navigate easily and reach more ways to contact the company
 ![Footer Desktop](assets/images/README-images/footer-desktop.png)
 ![Foooter Tablet](assets/images/README-images/footer-tablet.png)
 ![Footer Mobile](assets/images/README-images/footer-mobile.png)